ulrich3110/BDT-e/README.md

 # DT-e
-Digital twins of real estate for communication
+Digital twins @ erasand of real estate for communication

+## Why
+digital twins are made with the BIM methodology (Building Information Modelling).
+With this service information about the buildings can be represented by the digital twins.

+## What

+## How